Frequently Asked Questions, III round

 -

-- If my small residential building has many old stoves, can I apply for the grant to build multiple new stoves?
+- If my small residential building has several old stoves, can I apply for the grant to build multiple new stoves?

 -